nens/threedi-results-analysis/README.rst

 Windows
   The package includes the dependencies 'pyqtgraph' and 'netCDF4' for 64bit installations of QGIS under Windows (tested on Windows 7 SP1 and Windows 10).

-  If you are using other the 32 bit installation of QGIS, it's best to upgrade to the 64 bit version or build the python netCDF4 including C bindings yourself.
+If you are using other the 32 bit installation of QGIS, it's best to upgrade to the 64 bit version or build the Python netCDF4 including C bindings yourself.

 Linux
   Install the python netCDF4 package using ``pip install netCDF4``.
 The included pyqtgraph should be good.